pacanada/chess-python/README.md

 - [x] Include tests for perft in different positions
 - [ ] Include utils if there is a mismatch in positions tree with reference implementation
 - [ ] Improve performance
-- [ ] Improve overall code quality (clarity, choose right data structure for the job)
+- [ ] Improve overall code quality (clarity, choose right data structure for the job):
+    - Public vs private functions
+    - cyclomatic complexity in `is_legal_move`
 - [x] Automate release with github action to pip
 - [ ] Explore pypy